Rhizosphere: Communication

-From bacterial quorum sensing to the signals of bees, communication is often the basis of biotic interactions.
+Communication is often the basis of biotic interactions.
 Frequently, more than two organisms can take part in the communication, resulting in a complex network of crosstalking.
 Recent advances in plant-microbe interactions research have shown that communication, both inter-kingdom and intra-kingdom, is shaped by a broad spectrum of factors.
 In this context, the rhizosphere (i.e., the soil close to the root surface) provides a specific microhabitat where complex interactions occur.
-The complex environment that makes up the rhizosphere can select for certain microbial populations, which are adapted to this unique niche.
-Among them, rhizobia have emerged as an important component of the rhizospheric microbiome.
+The complex environment that makes up the rhizosphere can select for certain microbial populations adapted to this unique niche.
+Among them, rhizobia has emerged as an important component of the rhizospheric microbiome.
 Rhizospheric crosstalk is found in rhizobium-legume interactions.
-This symbiosis is a complex process that involves signalling that can be shaped by plant rhizospheric exudates and microbiome composition.
-The relationship established by rhizobia with other rhizospheric organisms, together with the influence of the environmental factors, results in their beneficial role on host plant health.
+This symbiosis is a complex process that involves signaling that can be shaped by plant rhizospheric exudates and microbiome composition.
+The relationship established by rhizobia with other rhizospheric organisms and the influence of environmental factors results in their beneficial role on host plant health.

-Prokaryotes and eukaryotes have interacted for millions of years, evolving and refining over time their communication systems.
+Prokaryotes and eukaryotes have interacted for millions of years, evolving and refining their communication systems over time.
 As proposed by Hauser in 1996, biological signals and the exchange of information are part of the definition of communication, while the signals themselves are considered as "every structure able to shape the behavior of the organisms".
-Consequently, the signals can evolve and persist thanks to the interaction between signals producers and receivers.
+Consequently, the signals can evolve and persist thanks to the interaction between signal producers and receivers.
 Then, cooperation and fitness improvement are the basis of biological communication.

-In a particular environment, individuals can communicate and interact with multiple partners, and the nature of interaction can determine variable costs and benefits to the partner, as a biological market.
-One of the most fascinating environments where complex biological interactions occur is the rhizosphere.
-Indeed, a large number of signals can be exchanged involving the plant itself, insects, fungi and microbes.
-This all take place in a high-density environmental niche.
-Usually, communication is the result of chemical responses of cells to signatory molecules coming from other cells.
-These signals affect both the metabolism and transcription of genes activating several regulatory mechanisms.
+In a particular environment, individuals can communicate and interact with multiple partners, and the nature of interaction can determine variable costs and benefits to the partner as a biological market.
+A large number of signals can be exchanged involving the plant itself, insects, fungi, and microbes.
+This all takes place in a high-density environmental niche.
+Usually, communication results from chemical responses of cells to signatory molecules from other cells.
+These signals affect both the metabolism and transcription of genes, activating several regulatory mechanisms.